simsustech/petboarding/README.md

 📅 Daycare:
   - Day and month overviews of the daycare appointments.
+  - Prepaid daycare subscriptions for a specified number of days

 🔒 Role based authorization
   - Customers can only see and edit their own information.